zamazan4ik/awesome-pgo/article/article.md

 ### Explore PGO for mobile domain

-TODO: add here about autofdo in Android - https://source.android.com/docs/core/perf/autofdo and already deprecated https://source.android.com/docs/core/perf/pgo

 I didn't hear much about using PGO for mobile devices.
 Maybe it's because on mobile platforms nowadays we have not-so-PGO-friendly stack (mostly Android/Java and Apple/Swift) - both of these programming languages definetely are not huge PGO users.
 However, having better CPU performance is still important: better UI responsiveness, better battery life - nice things to have.
+Also, don't forget about underlying components on Android/iOS - they are written in native technologies and definitely can be optimized with PGO!

+Android has two pages about using PGO with it: [one](https://source.android.com/docs/core/perf/pgo) for instrumentation PGO, [another one](https://source.android.com/docs/core/perf/autofdo) for sampling PGO.
+Instrumentation PGO is deprecated for usage with Android 14 and newer, so if you target the newest Android versions - probably there are no big reasons to invest your time into instrumentation PGO.
+Why did they deprecate it?
+Google invested and invests a lot of resources into polishing sampling PGO, they use mainly sampling PGO on their backends - they simply [don't want](https://issuetracker.google.com/issues/315464624#comment3) to maintain redundant (from their point of view) technology.
+Fair enough, I would say.
+Fun fact: even Google [had](https://issuetracker.google.com/issues/315464624) some issues regarding Frontend PGO vs IR PGO recommendations in their documentation - no one is perfect ;) What about iOS and other mobile operating systems - do they use PGO for building kernels and related things?
+I don't know - I wasn't able to find information about that in public sources.

 Apple and Google with their centralized App Store/Play Store infrastructure can bring additional value to PGO movement.
 One of the biggest issues with using PGO for applications on mobile platforms is the question "How to collect PGO profiles from clients?".
 Implementing PGO profile collection logic from clients' smartphones for each developer is too complicated way.
 It would be much better to integrate it as a developer platform.
 Ideally, this can look like just as an additional option in the application settings like "Enable PGO profiles collection".
 Users during the installation can opt-in/opt-out "Share with developers application execution profiles for improving performance" button, App Store/Play store then provides all required routines for delivering profiles from mobile phones to a developer build machine for further usage.
 It will allow developers in a much easier way collect actual PGO profiles from real users - a good thing to have for the whole ecosystem.
 Unfortunately, now there is no such functionality out of the box - if you want something similar, you need to implement it manually.